Ex-Catalan leader returns to Belgium from Germany after extradition bid fails

 Puigdemont said he would continue traveling around Europe to raise support for the cause of Catalan independence.
 He fled to Belgium in October after Madrid imposed direct rule on the region after his administration declared independence.

-“This will not be my last stop, this is not the end of my journey,” he told a press conference in Brussels held alongside current Catalan leader Quim Torra, who had traveled to Spain to greet him.
+“This will not be my last stop, this is not the end of my journey,” he told a press conference in Brussels held alongside current Catalan leader Quim Torra, who had traveled from Spain to greet him.

 “I will travel around Europe to the four corners of the continent to defend our cause.”